daulvec/VtMB---Fashionista/README.md

-# VtMB---Fashionista
+# Fashionista

 ![Fashionista Banner](img/Splash%20Design.webp)

+> [!
+First things first:]
-First things first: **this list contains adult content and you must be of legal age in your country.
+> **this list contains adult content and you must be of legal age in your country.
 This means 18+ in most countries, 21+ in others.
 It is up to you to be sure of the age requirement in your country.**

 ## What is Fashionista?